ART OF ENGLAND

 IN THE PIPELINE

-A third novel is also being planned, unrelated to my first and second novels and scheduled for completion in Summer 2022.
+A fourth novel is also being planned, unrelated to my other novels and scheduled for completion in Summer 2023.

 Work has started on a new book on paintings.
 (September 2018).
 This book is likely to take several years to complete, allowing for several years of research thus far to be used and new research!